oddbird/css-sandbox/src/sasslike/mixins-functions.md

 - Result is not a property,
   but looks a lot like one

-Still, either syntax should be able to support the same basic behavior, so we can bikeshed the details later.
+Either syntax should be able to support the same basic behavior, so we can bike-shed the details later.

 When multiple `result`s are returned, we need a way to determine which one is used.